Deep Plane Facelift in Brazil: the gold standard of facial rejuvenation

 I sequentially release the zygomatic, masseteric, and mandibular ligaments.
 This release allows me to mobilise the entire middle third of the face as a block, elevating it vertically and suturing it in its new position.
 The difference is immediately visible on the surgical table.

 The skin is redraped over the new structure without excessive tension.
 I only remove the excess, without pulling.
-I suture with fine threads in multiple layers.
-Finally, I apply the Auersvald hemostatic mesh, which will be removed in forty-eight hours.
+I suture with fine absorbable sutures in multiple layers.
+Finally, I apply the Auersvald haemostatic mesh, which will be removed in forty-eight hours.

-The facelift recovery from deep plane lifting is more peaceful than most people imagine.
-For international patients, I recommend staying in Londrina for at least two weeks after surgery for proper follow-up.
+The facelift recovery from the deep plane facelift is more peaceful than most people imagine.
+For international patients, I recommend staying in Brazil for at least two weeks after surgery for proper follow-up.
 Here is a detailed timeline:

 First 48 hours

-You will remain with a compressive dressing and the hemostatic mesh.
+You will remain with a compressive dressing and the haemostatic mesh.
 There will be swelling and some discomfort, controlled with medication.
 Keep your head elevated and apply cold compresses as directed.

 Removal of the mesh and first review